Inside Puerto Rico’s Power Struggle

 It’s been three months since Hurricane Maria changed everything in Puerto Rico.
 FEMA has declared it’s transitioning from disaster response to recovery, but humanitarian issues continue to mount.
-The territorial government has vastly undercounted deaths from the storm and its aftermath, with true tally likely topping 1,000.
+The territorial government has vastly undercounted deaths from the storm and its aftermath, with the true tally likely topping 1,000.
 The threat of disease looms, exacerbated by the island’s crumbling health infrastructure.
 Puerto Rico is drowning in millions of cubic yards of trash, and facing combined housing, tax, and credit problems.
 The island is losing waves of people to the mainland.
 And above all, the longest and most devastating blackout in American history is still affecting a third or more of all Puerto Ricans, perhaps even as many as half.
 For many, darkness has become a new way of life.

-If, as The Washington Post recently reported, Army Corps of Engineer estimates that full power won’t be restored until May are correct, it will mean that at least some of the island will have been without power for seven months.
+If, as The Washington Post recently reported, Army Corps of Engineers estimates that full power won’t be restored until May are correct, it will mean that at least some of the island will have been without power for seven months.
 But there are few signs indicating that even that conservative estimate—revised downward multiple times and conflicting with Governor Ricardo Rosselló’s recent prediction of a completion date of February 2018—will likely come to pass.
 To complicate matters, a battle for control over the grid, politics, and the future of Puerto Rico’s energy profile has consumed the recovery process, and its resolution will probably dictate the energy future of Puerto Rico.

 That battle began long before two devastating hurricanes hit the island last year, and the seeds of disaster had been sown long before as well.
-Puerto Rico’s state-owned power company, the Puerto Rican Power Authority (PREPA) has been in crisis for years, and its crumbling electricity grid—with a fragile transmission scheme, little basic maintenance, extraordinary pollution, and out-of-date infrastructure—made the threat of power shortages and blackouts even for critical infrastructure a common one for millions of Puerto Ricans for years as a humanitarian crisis brewed.
+Puerto Rico’s state-owned power company, the Puerto Rico Electric Power Authority (PREPA) has been in crisis for years, and its crumbling electricity grid—with a fragile transmission scheme, little basic maintenance, extraordinary pollution, and out-of-date infrastructure—made the threat of power shortages and blackouts even for critical infrastructure a common one for millions of Puerto Ricans for years as a humanitarian crisis brewed.

 PREPA is also the source of much of Puerto Rico’s debt problems, and managing the authority’s $9 billion in debt was a key goal of 2016’s PROMESA legislation, passed by Congress and signed into law by President Obama, that established an external federal-government-appointed Financial Oversight and Management Board for Puerto Rico.
 That board was only nominally beholden to the will of Puerto Ricans, a dynamic that from the bill’s inception has put the FOMB at odds with the elected government of Puerto Rico.

 The two authorities have engaged in something of a cold war since the appointment of the board in August 2016.
 Rosselló’s office has strongly objected to some of the austerity measures recommended by the board, including a plan in August 2017 to furlough government workers.
 And the two have jockeyed for control of PREPA, although Rosselló’s plan for the embattled agency hasn’t ever seemed too far off from the FOMB’s stated goals.
-In September, Rosselló himself told the New York Times that PROMESA would offer a route for accelerated private investments in PREPA.
+In September, Rosselló himself told The New York Times that PROMESA would offer a route for accelerated private investments in PREPA.
 And while the governor has not promoted the full sale of PREPA—a decision that would undoubtedly further weaken the power of Puerto Rican officials—he has outlined a strategy for outsourcing certain functions of PREPA and for establishing public-private partnerships for others.

 The existing rivalry between government and board immediately became a flashpoint after Hurricane Maria hit in mid-September, partly because of jurisdictional issues.
 In its effort to transition from disaster response to recovery, FEMA has left the Army Corps of Engineers in charge of most of the infrastructure development, including the power grid, leaving the military with the responsibility of bringing over two-thirds of the power generation and power lines back.
 But the Corps has limited flexibility in meeting that mandate.
 While the Army Corps of Engineers can and will bring dilapidated pieces of the infrastructure up to code during the rebuild, it can’t transform the grid, or do much to change PREPA’s sustainability and reliability issues, nor the massive amounts of pollution the coal- and oil-dominated power generation creates.